-Davstar recommends MONOCHROME CCD imaging whenever possible for best results.
-The recent availability of CCD cameras and DSLR cameras has offered a opportunity simple solar observers to image Sun Hydrogen in Alpha with a Digital SLR camera.
+Daystar recommends MONOCHROME CCD imaging whenever possible for best results.
+The recent availability of CCD cameras and DSLR cameras has offered a simple opportunity for solar observers to image the Sun in Hydrogen Alpha or Calcium with a Digital SLR camera.

 Please be advised, however, that due to the nature of monochromatic light and its effects on a CCD camera, certain negative effects are likely to occur.

-The DSLR imager must be aware that most camera manufacturers (Canon and Nikon) use an IR blocking filter which greatly reduces the transmission of Hydrogen Alpha light.
+The DSLR imager must be aware that most camera manufacturers

+(Canon and Nikon) use an IR blocking filter which greatly reduces the transmission of Hydrogen Alpha light.
 DSLR cameras without this IR blocking filter will have better sensitivity imaging in Hydrogen Alpha.